Generic selectors

 The South African football team have also played games here in the past, more so before the FNB Stadium was opened.
 Its current capacity stands at 62,567.

-It is here where Nelson Mandela hosted the Liverpool team for a charity match after winning South Africa's presidential elections in 1994.
+It is here that Nelson Mandela hosted the Liverpool team for a charity match after winning South Africa's presidential elections in 1994.
 With that, Mandela became one of the most famous Liverpool fans.

 Moshood Abiola National Stadium – Nigeria – 60,491